Italian Armed Forces: Italian Air Force

-The air force of Italy was founded as an independent service arm on 28 March 1923, by King Vittorio Emanuele III as the Regia Aeronautica (which equates to "Royal Air Force").
 During the 1930s, it was involved in its first military operations in Ethiopia in 1935, and later in the Spanish Civil War between 1936 and 1939.
 Eventually, Italy entered World War II alongside Germany.
 After the armistice of 8 September 1943, Italy was divided into two sides, and the same fate befell the Regia Aeronautica.
 The Air Force was split into the Italian Co-Belligerent Air Force in the south aligned with the Allies, and the pro-Axis Aeronautica Nazionale Repubblicana in the north until the end of the war.
 When Italy was made a republic by referendum, the air force was given its current name Aeronautica Militare.
+The cockade of Italy is one of the symbols of the Italian Air Force, and is widely used on all Italian state aircraft, not only military.